StreetScout

 Auburn (NSW) demographics (2021 Census)

 The figures below profile Auburn (NSW) using the Australian Bureau of Statistics 2021 Census; every percentage is a share of a clearly stated Census count, so each one traces back to the source.
-At a glance, the largest age group is young adults (25–44) at 36%, 50% of homes are rented, and 70% of residents were born overseas.
+At a glance, the largest age group is young adults (25–44) at 36% and 70% of residents were born overseas.

 Age profile